Tankoa Yachts | About Classic Principles Of Contemporary Design

 The unique design solutions of Heesen Yachts are to meet the most demanding construction standards and to solve the most complex aesthetic challenges.
 Project Maia is the embodiment of this philosophy.
 She is a 50m steel-hulled, full displacement motor yacht below the 500GT threshold.
 Her bulbous bow and an easily driven fast displacement hull form are optimized to glide through the water with minimal vertical movement, yet designed using the latest developments in ship building engineering.

 The Winner of the Boat International Design and Innovation Awards 2018 has created a warm and inviting space for Maia, using a simple colour palette.
-This luxury balance evokes the feeling of tranquility and gives a premium lifestyle experience, which is so deeply rooted in all Reymond Langton design aesthetics.
+This luxury balance evokes the feeling of tranquility and gives a premium lifestyle experience, which is deeply rooted in all Reymond Langton design aesthetics.

 The contemporary Zen-like feel is achieved by combining simple lines with textured materials.
 They provide a subtle contrast to the yacht interior accessories.
 A sense of harmony in space “warms” interior design and keeps it at the highest visual standards.